 3. Business Segments

 For purposes of setting prudent estimate mortality assumptions, the products falling under the scope of these requirements shall be grouped into business segments with different mortality assumptions.
 The grouping should generally follow the pricing, marketing, management and/or reinsurance programs of the company.
-Where less refined segments are used for setting the mortality assumption than is used in business management, the documentation should address the impact, if material, of the less refined segmentation on the resulting reserves.

-Margin for Data Uncertainty
+4. Margin for Data Uncertainty

 The expected mortality curves that are determined in Section 12.B may need to include a margin for data uncertainty.
 The margin could be in the form of an increase or a decrease in mortality, depending on the business segment under consideration.
 The margin shall be applied in a direction (i.e., increase or decrease in mortality) that results in a higher reserve.
 A sensitivity test may be needed to determine the appropriate direction of the provision for uncertainty to mortality.
 The test could be a prior year mortality sensitivity analysis of the business segment or an examination of current representative cells of the segment.